-Transitional funding: The West Coast DHB currently receives \$17.794m additional transitional funding which continues to be vital to the fiscal sustainability of our health system.
+Renegotiating transitional funding: The West Coast DHB currently receives \$17.794m additional transitional funding which is vital to the fiscal sustainability of our health system.
+It is imperative that in future treatment of this funding it forms part of our base and is no longer at risk - as assumed in the financial modelling performed to evaluate the Grey redevelopment approved by Cabinet.